 This page helps you understand what Information security is, what is your role in information security and what needs to be done in case of any information security incidents or breaches.

-Information Security here at Bucks New University centers around providing the right data, at the right time, to the right people.
+Information Security here at Bucks New University centres around providing the right data, at the right time, to the right people.
 The IS&T Directorate, in conjunction with the university, aims to protect things like personal information, financial information, educational records from falling into the wrong hands.
 We’re here to safeguard you from being a victim of an illicit activity and also preventing financial, legal and reputational damage to the organization.

 Bucks New University is a certified institution practicing the Information Security Framework recommended by the ISO standard ISO 27001:2013